Maxima (DC Comics): Superwoman

 An older woman who resembles the more traditional pre-Flashpoint version of the character in both appearance and personality briefly appeared as a villain and usurped the title.
 This version was a former Almeracian soldier serving the true Maxima's mother who was disappointed with the younger Maxima's reluctance in finding a male mate on account of her homosexuality.
 Believing her unworthy of the Maxima title and her royal heritage, the usuper would kidnap the younger woman and attempt to take her place.
 The older impostor was eventually defeated and imprisoned by the combined might of Supergirl, Superwoman and the real Maxima.

+DC All In

+Superman: Hero for All

 In the 2025 DC Treasury Edition oversized comic Superman: Hero for All, Maxima returns to Earth leading an invasion fleet in fury that Superman has married Lois Lane instead of her.
 With the aid of Cyborg Superman, she captures Superman and locks him into a mental fantasy world, while incapacitating or capturing all the rest of Earth's superheroes and causing massive destruction all over the world.
 Superman finally breaks free, rescues the other heroes and devastates Maxima's fleet, and both she and Cyborg Superman are captured and held awaiting trial.